cogsys-tuebingen/deephs_fruit/README.md

 Here you can find the dataset and the official implementation of the HS-CNN network with an optimized training pipeline.

 ## Data set (v2)
-The dataset is [here](https://cloud.cs.uni-tuebingen.de/index.php/s/3gXr3o3gmYSbAq9) available.
+The dataset is [here](https://cogsys.cs.uni-tuebingen.de/webprojects/Deepths-Fruits-2023-Datasets/) or as [torrent](https://cogsys.cs.uni-tuebingen.de/webprojects/Deepths-Fruits-2023-Datasets/Deepths-Fruits-2023-Datasets.torrent) available.
 It contains recordings of:
  - Avocados
  - Kiwis